carlrannaberg/ai-coding/README.md

 - [ ] 1.2 Update API endpoints to handle new validation rules
 ```

+#### Usage

+1. Switch to Planner mode
+2. Include relevant files and folders in the context
+3. Describe your idea and create a plan through iterative Q&A
+4. Give the agent permission to output `plan.md` file
+5. Create the plan.md file in the root of the project

 ### Executor Mode
 1. Create a new custom mode called "Executor"
 2. Model: Claude Sonnet 4